haozturk/Prolog-Project/README.md

-See the description in the repository.
+See the description and the documentation in the repository.
+# Prolog-Project